Step Three of the Four-Step Process: Future Needs in Property Division

 - Age and working life: Are there age disparities between the parties?
 The Court takes into account the remaining working life of each party.

 - Carer responsibilities: If one party is responsible for caring for a dependent individual, this can impact their financial capacity.

 - Uplift in Property Division:

 The law allows for an uplift in the division of the property pool to address any future financial disadvantages.
 This uplift is represented as a percentage of the property pool, ensuring a fair distribution considering the future needs of the parties.

 Step Three of the four-step process is crucial in assessing the future financial needs of the parties involved in a separation or divorce.
 By considering various factors outlined in the Family Law Act, the Court aims to achieve a just outcome that addresses any potential financial disadvantages.

-If you are going through a separation or divorce and want to discuss how you can resolve your matter, click here to book your first free initial consultation with one of our lawyers.
+If you are going through a separation or divorce and want to explore how to resolve your matter, we encourage you to book a family law consultation FREE 45-minute initial consultation with one of our experienced divorce lawyers Gold Coast.

 Remember, you’ve got this!
 We are here to support you through this challenging time.